kokomomtl/wc-product-customer-list/readme.txt

 2. The settings page.

 == Changelog ==

+= 2.6.4 =
+* Fixed duplicate order_status option in shortcode (please use order_status_column to display the order status column.
+* Added a few more shortcode options (please see FAQ on how to use the shortcode).

 = 2.6.3 =
 * Returning shortcode output instead of echo (thanks to aerobass)